ZacAster/CITS4403_Project/README.md

 We expect entry control to reduce the number of vehicles searching inside the car park when it is close to full capacity.

-However, if entry is restricted too much, vehicles may spend more time waiting outside the car park instead.
+However, if entry is restricted too much, it may simply move some of the waiting from inside the car park to the entrance.

 ## Current status

 This is our initial project direction for Checkpoint 1.

-The detailed model rules, entry-control methods, parameters, measurements and experiment design are still being decided and will be developed through the project issues.
+The exact entry-control rules, model behaviour, parameters, measurements and experiment design have not been finalised yet.